 This is a guest post by Suman Bhattarai, who is a travel enthusiast as well as a travel and trekking operator based on Nepal.
 He operates Exotic Holiday Adventure Treks around Nepal.
-You can also keep in touch with him on the Facebook Page.

 The Annapurna circuit trek is one of the best trekking destinations in Nepal.
 The lonely planet website has given it the 10th best trekking destination in the world.
 The Annapurna area has been open for trekkers since 1950.
 Annapurna region covers 7629 sq.
 Km. of area with a population of about one hundred and twenty thousand with highly diverse culture and ethnic groups.
 This area also has a diverse climatic zone ranging from tropical to alpine.
 The prime attraction of Annapurna circuit trek is 8th highest mountain Annapurna 1st (8091m.) along with other high peaks like Fishtail mountains.
 Considered as the world’s best treks, the Annapurna circuit has everything trekkers would seek on their trek.
 Massive mountain range, picture perfect landscapes and traditional village houses, the Annapurna circuit pulls trekkers from all over the world to her trail.